Wag the Dog (1997)

 Conrad 'Connie' Brean: You're goddamn right, then it's got nothing to do with the B-3 Bomber!

 John Levy: There is no B-3 bomber.

-Conrad 'Connie' Brean: I just said that!
-There is no B-3 bomber.
-I don't know how these rumors get started!
+Conrad 'Connie' Brean: [Knowingly] I just said that!
+There is no B-3 bomber, and I don't know why these rumors get started!

 [the plane has crashed, leaving Winifred, Stanley, and Connie alone at night in the rain with an "ill" William Sherman]